shdlabs/SSTorytime/docs/N4L.md

 A                                # Item
 Any text not including a "("     # Item
 "A..."                           # Quoted item
-A (relation) B                   # Relationship
+'also "quoted" item'             # Useful if item contains double quotes A (relation) B                   # Relationship
 A (relation) B (relation) C      # Chain relationship " (relation) D                   # Continuination of chain from previous single item